pkmn/ps/data/README.md

 ([Webpack][6], [Rollup][7], [Parcel][8], etc) to minimize it and package it with the rest of your application.
 If you do not use a bundler, a convenience `production.min.js` is included in the package.
-You simply need to depend on `./node_modules/@pkmn/data/production.min.js` in a `script` tag (which is what the unpkg shortcut above is doing), after which **`Dex` and `Generations` will be accessible as globals.**
+You simply need to depend on `./node_modules/@pkmn/data/production.min.js` in a `script` tag (which is what the unpkg shortcut above is doing), after which **`Generations` will be accessible as a global.**

 ## Limitations

-This package is heavily constrained by Pokémon Showdown's data layer - staying as close as possible to the Pokémon Showdown client and server repositories' `Dex` APIs (whether or not they are desirable) is  primary feature for compatibility purposes.
-However, this package's `Dex` interface will break compatibility with Pokémon Showdown to:
+This package is heavily constrained by Pokémon Showdown's data layer - because it simply serves as a wrapper to the `Dex` it cannot doing anything too ambitious or making suitable optimizations.

-- attempt to unify the `client` and `server` logic to provide a more consistent API
-- provide an API that works for as broad a range of clients as possible while still maintaining the 'spirit' of Pokémon Showdown's interface

 As such, this package does **not** attempt to provide the 'ideal' data layer for any and all Pokémon projects - please see [`@smogon/data`][4] for a project attempting to go after the more ambitious goal of providing a powerful, type-safe and well thought out API that allows clients to